lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/3_Use_Terra.bio_Notebooks.md

 ### Key considerations
+- Terra includes example notebooks using tools such as Hail
 - Import and run your existing notebooks into a Terra workspace
 - Configure Terra Notebook instances as needed - use the blue gear
 - Control and configure GCP services through Terra - ComputeEngine and CloudStorage.
 They can also use other GCP resources, such as BigQuery.